mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do
- ---
-  - Anharmonic - adjust frequency of phase clocks.
-See TODO at WaveGen.modFreq()
- ---

   - FM amt/freq mod: add an option to report the values for future use
     - {trace: true} or
     - {trace: {linear: true}} to switch on per-component tracing

-  - WaveGen - frequency can be float rather than double

-  - sine wave gen - will int values work?

  ---
   - Panners -